kopparam/kopparam.github.io/about.md

 Summary
 -------
-Senior Engineer, with over 5 years of experience in software development for applications of scale and quality, across various technologies.
+Lead Engineer, with over 6 years of experience in software development for applications of scale and quality, across various technologies.
 I enjoy finding value stream bottlenecks in the practice of engineering to enable rapid business changes and experimentation and gaining expertise in different technologies quickly to provide value across the board.
 I am looking forward to practicing DevOps transformations and product development in an organization with a successful business, technical excellence and a healthy culture.

 Work History
 ------------

+* GoJek Singapore: Jun 2018 - Present
+  * Joint Financing System, Lead Engineer

+  * GoSave, Senior Engineer

+    Another product from scratch.
+I was the only senior engineer in a team of 3 and I almost single handedly setup kubernetes, kafka, logging, monitoring, ssl manager etc, in order to get the user story development started.
+I also was responsible to deliver user-stories with pair programming.

+    Technologies: Java, Golang, Postgres, Kafka, Terraform, Kubernetes, AWS

+  * Loan Platform, Senior Engineer

+    Starting from scratch I was involved with the product inception, technical architecture design, implementation and support.
+Introduced new engineering processes like Request For Comment documents and Architecture Decision Records documents.
+Setup kubernetes cluster on AWS and private DataCentre from scratch using kops and handled most infrastructure setup and maintenance.
+I was also responsible to deliver user stories.

+    Technologies: Java, Golang, Postgres, Terraform, Kubernetes, AWS

+  *  Pay Later, Senior Engineer

+    Hitting the ground running, I was introduced to the existing team mostly Consultants and was responsible for delivering the product into production within a tight deadline.
+The key moment in this stint was recognising the bottleneck and improve it, in this case it was the infrastructure and deployment scripts.

+    Technologies: Java, Postgres, Kafka, Chef, AWS

-* Agoda: Feb 2017 - Jun 2018; 1 year and 5 months
+* Agoda Bangkok: Feb 2017 - Jun 2018; 1 year and 5 months
   * Customer Communications

     Designed and built push notification capabilities targeted at the China market, for the Agoda mobile application.
 I was responsible for feature development and designing and building the telemetry for the KPIs around communications.